 ALSO READSangh parivar is testing the waters before UP polls: Ambedkar Sangh parivar testing waters before UP polls: Prakash Ambedkar UJALA scheme to be launched in UP on Ambedkar Jayanti Athavale wants Ambedkar's image on new bills; RPI-A to contest AP: Naidu lays foundation stone for Rs 100-cr Ambedkar park

+He says the exhibition has provided an opportunity for artisans like him to interact with the buyers for entering into long term business and commercial relations.
+Makhna Ram has participated in such an exhibition for the first time.
+Around 50 members of his household are engaged in embroidery work.
+He specialises in making patch work bed covers and bed sheets and cushion and pillow covers.
 "We sell our products mostly at village fairs and weekly markets.
 This is the first time we have come to an exhibition of such a magnitude and the response has been quite good," he says.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)